-30. Intended to be held in a manner which would allow Eurosystem eligibility: [Yes.
-Note that the designation "yes" does not necessarily mean that the Global Note will be recognised as eligible collateral for Eurosystem either upon issue or at any or all times during their life.
+30. Intended to be held in a manner which would allow Eurosystem eligibility:

+[Yes.
+Note that the designation "yes" does not necessarily mean that the Global Note will be recognised as eligible collateral for Eurosystem monetary policy and intra-day credit operations by the Eurosystem either upon issue or at any or all times during their life.
 Such recognition will depend upon the European Central Bank being satisfied that Eurosystem eligibility criteria have been met.
 The Global Note will be deposited initially upon issue with one of the ICSDs as common safekeeper][include this text if "yes" selected in which case the Notes must be issued in NGN form]